-Number One: Just write it down.
-And by that I mean, whatever you’re doing, whether you’re counting inventory, you’re taking notice of what’s arriving, what’s going out, just write it down somewhere.
-Post-it note, maybe on a spreadsheet, who know where you put that thing.
+Number one: just write it down.
+And by that I mean whatever you’re doing.
+Whether you’re counting inventory, you’re taking notice of what’s arriving, what’s going out, just write it down somewhere – post-it note, maybe on a spreadsheet.
+Who knows where you put that thing.
 You just write things down and eventually you’ll find it.
-Don’t be too organized and just worry about writing things down and not have any system in place.
-That’s a good way.
+Don’t be too organized, and just worry about writing things down and not having a system in place – that’s a good way.

-# DOS: Say NO to Metrics.
-Don’t use your data.
-Don’t use any kind of information that you take in from any outside source, from your own company, from trends in the market.
-Just say NO to metrics.
+Number dos: say no to metrics.
+Don’t use your data, don’t use any kind of information that you take in from any outside source – from your own company, from the market – just say no to metrics.

-the 3rd.
-I like this once, it’s got dice.
-Make sure to guess.
-Those are dice if you can’t tell.
-Make sure to guess about what you’re doing.
-The amount of inventory you need to have on hand, maybe the amount you current have on hand, maybe how much you need for a seasonal change coming up with, I don’t know, christmas production, whatever you’re making.
-Maybe it’s warehouse stuff, and you’re thinking “how much are we going to ship out this year?
-Well, we can kind of rough it, kind of estimate, shoot by the hip…”.
-That doesn’t really, you know…
+The third: (I like this one, it’s got dice) make sure to guess – those are dice if you can’t tell.
+Make sure to guess about what you’re doing; the amount of inventory you need to have on hand, maybe the amount that you currently have on hand, how much you need for a seasonal change coming up with – I don’t know, Christmas production – whatever you’re making.
+Maybe it’s warehouse stuff and you’re thinking, “how much are we going to ship out this year?
+Well, we can kind of rough it, kind of estimate, shoot from the hip.

-fifth. *counts in head* yeah.
-Your fingers are for counting, more or less.
-And by that I mean, counting inventory, over and over and over.
-You could even get an abacus.
-But fingers are really nice.
-Here’s a system I use.
-One.
-Two.
-Three.
-Four.
-Five.
-Like that.
+Fifth… yeah.
+Your fingers are for counting – more or less.
+And by that I mean counting inventory over, and over, and over.
+You could even get an abacus, but fingers are really nice.
+Here’s the system I use: one, two, three, four, five… like that.

-And then 5.b.
-Just, you know, because we’ve been really consistent: Nevar double chek.
-Make sure that once you’ve done your work, assume will go as planned, and that everything that you did prior is top notch.
+And then 5b – just, you know, because we’ve been really consistent: never double-check.
+Make sure that once you’ve done all your work, assume all will go as planned and that everything you did prior is top notch.

-But let’s not do this stuff.
-There’s those habits and patterns that we do, that hurt our business.
-Maybe we’re the employee, maybe we’re the employer, and we kind of know that these things aren’t working for us, but we keep doing them anyways.
-Let’s just stop.
-Stop the madness.
+Okay, now I realize I’m being a little bitter, a little sarcastic here, and I apologize – it’s been a long day for me – but, let’s not do this stuff.
+There are those patterns and habits that we do that hurt our business – maybe we’re the employee, maybe we’re the employer – and we kind of know that these things aren’t working for us, but we keep doing them anyway.
+Let’s just stop; stop with the madness.

-And double-checking, well, that just kind of speaks for itself.
-You should do it.
+And double checking, well that kind of speaks for itself – you should do it.

-So that’s this Whiteboard Wednesday, and please, just don’t do it wrong.
-I… this way… yeah… sigh.
+So that’s this Whiteboard Wednesday, and please don’t do it wrong.